-If installed, remove the battery and store it in a cool, dry place.
+Remove the battery and store it in a cool, dry place.
 Recharge the battery once a month while the engine is in storage.
 This will help to extend the service life of the battery.

 Removal from Storage

 Check your engine as described in the BEFORE OPERATION CHECKS section of this manual (see page 4).